 Services trade statistics by modes of supply

-This article describes the Eurostat pilot model methodology used to derive data on international services statistics by modes of supply (MoS).
-The results in this article were derived by applying the Eurostat pilot model methodology and are not official statistics.
-This methodology has been applied to international trade in services (ITSS) data from the EU-28 and the EU Member States, for the reference year 2015.
+This article describes the simplified Eurostat model used to derive data on international services statistics by modes of supply (MoS).
+The results in this article were derived by applying the simplified Eurostat model and are not yet official statistics.
+This methodology has been applied to international trade in services (ITSS) data from the EU-27 and the EU Member States, for the reference year 2017.

 Services data broken down by MoS include both international trade in services (ITSS) statistics and foreign affiliates statistics (FATS).
 Data users greatly appreciate the statistics on the international supply of services by mode, as it makes it possible to analyse the service supplier’s territorial presence at the moment of a transaction.